Alfred Baur

-Alfred Baur (1865–1951) was born in Andelfingen, Switzerland, (Zurich).
-He attended school in Winterthur and joined a large international trading company which posted him in Colombo, Ceylon.
-When Baur came back to Switzerland in 1906, he settled in Geneva.
-During his travels Alfred Baur developed a passion for Oriental art.
-Interest in Oriental art had grown increasingly since the end of the previous century, stimulated as it was by scientific research, archeological excavation and the writings of a number of European experts.

-Fondation Baur
+Alfred Baur (/fr/; 7 June 1865 – 9 December 1951) was a Swiss businessman, philanthropist and art collector who was primarily active in British Ceylon and later settled in Pregny on Lake Geneva.

+Early life and education

+Baur was born 7 June 1865 in Andelfingen, Switzerland, to Johannes Baur, a blacksmith, and Elisabeth Baur (née Keller), into a Protestant family.
+He had one younger sister; Anna Ruch (née Baur; 1869–1940).

+He completed a commercial apprenticeship at Volkart Brothers in Winterthur, a large international trading firm, that had offices in Colombo, British Ceylon.
+Ultimately, Baur was posted there as a sales agent.

+Career

+After his tenure at Volkart, Baur founded his own export trading firm, A. Baur & Co Ltd., in 1897.
+The company manufactured organic fertilizers which were then used in the agricultural sector.
+Later, Baur acquired and operated several tea plantations.

 Alfred Baur brought together a collection of Chinese porcelain, jade and Japanese art objects which stands out as one of the most beautiful private collections in Europe today.
 A private collection reflects the preferences of an amateur and, as such, reveals the spirit of his time.
 Baur chose to buy "small quantities of rare works of art rather than large numbers of articles of inferior quality".
 Through his collections, he appears as a man of taste.
 During his lifetime, he donated his collections to a foundation which bears his name and that of his wife, a Genevese by birth: the "Fondation Alfred et Eugénie Baur-Duret".